 Shotgun Shack.
 Gringa.
 Community Development.
 Latin America.
 Africa.
 Blogs anonymously at Shotgun Shack.
 Read Shotgun Shack’s extended bio here.
 Facebook: Shotgun Shack.
 Twitter: Follow @shotgunshack.

 J. Nguoi Nuoc Ngoai.
 Disaster Response.
 Asia.
 Middle East.
 Former Soviet Union.
-Formerly blogged at Tales From the Hood.
-Find J. blogging these days at AidSpeak.
+Formerly blogged at Tales From the Hood, and then AidSpeak (both now closed).
 Read J.’s extended bio here.
-Twitter: Follow @talesfromthhood.
+Twitter: Follow @evilgeniuspubs.

 Manu.
 Sénégaulois.
 Special Task Forces and other High-Level Executive Agency Stuff.
 Vietnam.
 Africa.
 New York.
 Berkeley.
 Paris.
 Perros-Guirec.
 Cartoons at Manucartoons.
 Read Manu’s extended bio here.
 Facebook: Manucartoons.

 Many posts, especially between 2012-2014, are from guest authors.
 (See Guest Blogging: Rules of Engagement).